 DEC [m] Decrement Data Memory

 Description Data in the specified Data Memory is decremented by 1.

-Operation [m] ← [m] - 1
+Operation $[m] \leftarrow [m] - 1$

 Affected flag(s) Z

-DECA [m] Description Decrement Data Memory with result in ACC Data in the specified Data Memory is decremented by 1.
+DECA [m] Decrement Data Memory with result in ACC

+Description Data in the specified Data Memory is decremented by 1.
 The result is stored in the Accumulator.
 The contents of the Data Memory remain unchanged.

 Operation $ACC \leftarrow [m] - 1$

-Affected flag(s) Z
+Affected flag(s) Ζ

-HALT Description Enter power down mode This instruction stops the program execution and turns off the system clock.
+HALT Enter power down mode

+Description This instruction stops the program execution and turns off the system clock.
 The contents of the Data Memory and registers are retained.
 The WDT and prescaler are cleared.
 The power down flag PDF is set and the WDT time-out flag TO is cleared.

-Operation Affected flag(s) $TO \leftarrow 0$ PDF $\leftarrow 1$ TO, PDF
+Operation $TO \leftarrow 0$ $PDF \leftarrow 1$

+Affected flag(s) TO, PDF

 INC [m] Increment Data Memory

 Description Data in the specified Data Memory is incremented by 1.

 Operation $[m] \leftarrow [m] + 1$

 Affected flag(s) Z

+Increment Data Margary with regult in ACC

-INCA [m] Description Operation Affected flag(s) Increment Data Memory with result in ACC Data in the specified Data Memory is incremented by 1.
+INCA [m] Increment Data Memory with result in ACC

+Description Data in the specified Data Memory is incremented by 1.
 The result is stored in the Accumulator.
-The contents of the Data Memory remain unchanged. $ACC \leftarrow [m] + 1$ Z
+The contents of the Data Memory remain unchanged.

+Operation $ACC \leftarrow [m] + 1$

+Affected flag(s) Z

-JMP addr Description Operation Affected flag(s) Jump unconditionally The contents of the Program Counter are replaced with the specified address.
-Program execution then continues from this new address.
-As this requires the insertion of a dummy instruction while the new address is loaded, it is a two cycle instruction.
-Program Counter ← addr None
+JMP addr Jump unconditionally

+Description The contents of the Program Counter are replaced with the specified address.
+Program

+Description execution then continues from this new address.
+As this requires the insertion of a dummy

+instruction while the new address is loaded, it is a two cycle instruction.

+Operation Program Counter ← addr

+Affected flag(s) None

+Maria Data Managata ACC

 MOV A,[m] Move Data Memory to ACC

 Description The contents of the specified Data Memory are copied to the Accumulator.

-Operation ACC \leftarrow [m]
+Operation $ACC \leftarrow [m]$

 Affected flag(s) None

 MOV A,x Move immediate data to ACC

 Description The immediate data specified is loaded into the Accumulator.

-Operation ACC $\leftarrow x$
+Operation $ACC \leftarrow x$

 Affected flag(s) None

 MOV [m],A Move ACC to Data Memory

 Description The contents of the Accumulator are copied to the specified Data Memory.

-Operation [m] ← ACC
+Operation $[m] \leftarrow ACC$

 Affected flag(s) None